rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

-ES6 arrow functions help you to have even more lightweight functional stateless components.
+After all, JavaScript ES6 arrow functions help you to have even more lightweight functional stateless components.
+That's one example where you can see how JavaScript ES6 fits naturally into React.

-{{% chapter_header "Presenter and Container Pattern" "presenterContainerPattern" %}}
+{{% sub_chapter_header "Presenter and Container Components" "react-presenter-container-pattern" %}}

 In React a component is a representation of your state.
-It is very easy to think of it as (State) => View.
-Additionally a component can have handler to change the state.
+It is a good approach to think of it as (State) => View.
+Additionally, a component can have event handler to change the state and trigger a re-rendering.
 Since the representation of the view derives from the state, the view changes when the state changes.
 I can recommend the Presenter and Container pattern for a scalable component hierarchy.
 While one part of the components represents the state, the other part derives and changes the state.

-In presenter components you avoid to have any logic.
+In presenter components, you avoid to have any logic.
 Keep your components dumb and only pass properties and callbacks to them.
 Most of your components don't need to know everything.
 These components should be most of the time functional stateless components.
 You can keep them pure and remove any side effects.
-A pure component means that the view will be always the same when using the same state as input.
+A pure component means that the view will be always the same when using the same props as input.

-In container components you prepare the data and callbacks for your presenter components.
-Even more you can pass dependencies or business logic to your presenter components to keep them pure.
-Container components are most of the time ES6 class components which handle events or manage internal state.
+In container components, you prepare the data and callbacks for your presenter components.
+Even more you can pass dependencies or business logic to your presenter components.
+Container components are most of the time ES6 class components which handle lifecycle methods or manage local state.

-In Redux a better name for a Container Component is a Connected Component.
+In Redux, a more specific name for a container component is a connected component.
 These components are connected to the Redux store to derive and manipulate state via the Redux store.

 Container components care about how things work.
 Presenter components care about how things look.
 You might want to have a more in depth read about the topic by {{% a_blank "Dan Abramov" "https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.23letl4w2" %}}.

-{{% chapter_header "When to use Container Components" "whenContainerComponents" %}}
+{{% sub_chapter_header "When to use Container Components" "react-container-components" %}}

-You are using the Presenter and Container Pattern, but you are not sure when to use which component?
-I can recommend to start with a Container Component at the top followed by a bunch of Presenter Components as children.
+You are using the Presenter and Container Components, but you are not sure when to use which component?
+I can recommend to start with a Container Component at the top of your application as parent component followed by a bunch of Presenter Components as child components.
 While the parent component cares about how things work, all children care about how things look.
-After a while you will notice that you pass too much properties and callbacks from the parent component to its children.
-Moreover you pass most of the things several levels down.
+After a while, you will notice that you pass too much properties and callbacks from the parent component to its children.
+Moreover, you pass most of the things several component layers down.
 Then it's time to introduce Container Components in between your Presenter Components.

 It's a good rule of thumb in general to stick to presenter components and add only a bunch of container components later on.

-### But where to put the container components?
+But where to put the container components?

-**Rule of thumb 1**: Your parent Container Component deals with state alone.
-Now you can evaluate your Presenter Component tree below.
-You might notice that a subtree of your presenters deals with a substate which is not used by other components.
-Find the parent of this subtree and give it a Container Component to deal with the state management of the subtree.
+**Rule of thumb 1**: If your parent Container Component deals with state alone, you can evaluate your Presenter Component hierarchy below.
+You might notice that a subtree of your presenter components deals with a substate which is not used by other components.
+Find the parent component of this subtree and give it a Container Component to deal with the state management of the subtree.
 Your parent Container Component will get lighter, because it doesn't have to deal with all of the state.

-**Rule of thumb 2**: Some of your presenters might get a bunch of well prepared properties or callbacks for only themselves.
+**Rule of thumb 2**: Some of your presenter components might get a bunch of well prepared properties or callbacks for only themselves.
 Start to give them a Container Component to deal with the logic and make your parent Container Component more lightweight again.

-{{% chapter_header "Write your first higher order component" "hoc" %}}
+{{% sub_chapter_header "Write your first higher order component" "react-higher-order-components" %}}

 Imagine you want to display a list of items, but you have to fetch the items asynchronously first.
 Now you will need a loading indicator to show your pending request.
 After the request fulfills, you show the list of items.
 Dan Abramov explains in an {{% a_blank "egghead.io" "https://egghead.io/lessons/javascript-redux-displaying-loading-indicators?course=building-react-applications-with-idiomatic-redux" %}} lesson how this works.

-But you could go one step further by introducing your first HOC.
-A higher order component (HOC) returns a component with enhanced functionality.
+But you could go one step further by introducing your first higher order component.
+A [higher order components](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) (HOC) returns a component with enhanced functionality.
 Your HOC could have the name `withLoadingSpinner` and your component to enhance could be `ListItems`.
 The enhanced version of the component shows either a loading indicator or the list items.

 {{< highlight javascript >}}
 // HOC declaration